IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 (Optional) Steps for creating or updating the DSFS configuration file The DSFS configuration file (IDFPRMxx or IDFFSPRM) is optional.
 To specify the file, either use IDFPRMxx in the parmlib or use an IDFZPRM DD statement in the PROC that is used to start the address space where DSFS is running.
 It is recommended that you create an empty configuration file in case one is needed in the future.
 Options are only required in the configuration file if you want to override the default DSFS options.
 Important: : Do not specify any options in the empty configuration line.
 It must contain only one line.
 That line is a comment, which is an asterisk (*) in column 1.
 Specifying IDFPRMxx in the parmlib
-As the preferred alternative to the IDFZPRM DD statement, you can specify a configuration file as a true parmlib member. · The member has the name IDFPRMxx, where xx is specified in the parmlib member list. · Omit the IDFZPRM DD statement in the PROC that is used to start the address space in which DSFS will run.
+As the preferred alternative to the IDFZPRM DD statement, you can specify a configuration file as a true parmlib member. Â· The member has the name IDFPRMxx, where xx is specified in the parmlib member list. Â· Omit the IDFZPRM DD statement in the PROC that is used to start the address space in which DSFS will run.
 For more information about specifying the IDFPRMxx member to be used when DSFS is initialized, see Chapter 12, "The DSFS configuration file (IDFPRMxx or IDFFSPRM)," on page 111.
 Using an IDFZPRM DD file in the DSFS PROC
 If you use the IDFZPRM DD statement, the data set to which it points must have a record format of FB with a record length of 80.
 The block size can be any multiple of 80 that is appropriate for the device.
 A sample IDFFSPRM is provided in hlq.SIOESAMP(IDFFSPRM).
 For a description of the IDFFSPRM options, see "Processing options for IDFFSPRM and IDFPRMxx" on page 112.
 Update the IDFZPRM DD